mvitale1989/openvpn_cfssl/README.md

     key clientname-key.pem
     tls-auth ta.key 1

+A couple of remarks:
-Note: for both configuration, you might instead prefer to inline the certificates in your OpenVPN's config file, instead of copying them separately.
+- For both configuration, you might instead prefer to inline the certificates in your OpenVPN's config file, instead of copying them separately.
 See <https://community.openvpn.net/openvpn/wiki/IOSinline> for an example of how to do this.
+- For non-automated clients, you might want to encrypt your private key with a passphrase, before inclusion in your client config.
+You can do so with the
+command: `openssl rsa -aes256 -in myclient-key.pem -out myclient-seckey.pem`